Michigan Auto Insurance Requirements 2026: Minimum Coverage Guide

 Property Damage $10,000 Damage to another person’s vehicle or property in an accident you cause

-Important: Michigan reformed its auto insurance system in 2019, giving drivers more choices regarding Personal Injury Protection (PIP) coverage.
-You can now select from several PIP levels or opt out entirely if you have qualifying health insurance.
-These are legal minimums, but most drivers benefit from higher coverage limits to protect against serious accidents.
+Important: Michigan reformed its no-fault system in 2019, giving drivers flexibility to choose PIP levels (unlimited, $500k, $250k, $50k) or opt-out with qualifying health coverage.
+These are legal minimums, most drivers benefit from higher coverage limits (50/100/50 or 100/300/100) to protect against serious accidents.

 Optional but Recommended Coverage